spawnmarvel/quickguides/securityPKI-CA/README.md

 ## Server and client auth in one certificate

+With reference to RabbitMQ.
+If we are to have RabbitMQ as a server and also use the shovel function, then we are a server and a client.

 Now lets create a new config file to use
 * c:\testca\openssl2.cnf
 * Copy all the content from c:\testca\openssl.cnf, we use that as a base